BestTimesToVisit.com Logo

 shopping

-Venture beyond the main thoroughfares of Souq Waqif to discover a maze of hidden alleyways overflowing with the intoxicating aromas of exotic spices.
+Venture beyond the main thoroughfares of Souq Waqif and discover a maze of smaller alleyways overflowing with the intoxicating aromas of exotic spices.
 Haggle playfully with merchants for saffron, cardamom, and frankincense, and soak in the vibrant atmosphere of this traditional Qatari market.
-Best done in the late afternoon to avoid the midday heat.
+Best in the late afternoon when the sun casts a warm glow.

 Best time: October-April